 Homeschool Styles: A Classical Education Introduction

 Classical education began in ancient Rome & Greece with philosophers like Socrates, Plato, Aristotle, & St. Augustine.
-While this method of education has ancient roots, it still has value as an educational philosophy today.
+While the classical method of education has ancient roots, it still has value as an educational philosophy today.

-A classical education model is based on a combination of learning about the Seven Liberal Arts & reading the Great Books.
+A classical homeschooling method is based on a combination of learning about the Seven Liberal Arts & reading the Great Books.
+In addition, the classical approach is broken into three learning stages called the trivium.
+The three stages of the trivium include the grammar stage, logic stage, and rhetoric stage.

 Homeschool Styles: Unit Studies Approach to Homeschooling

-When using a unit studies approach to homeschooling, you’ll choose a topic or theme to study and integrate a variety of subject areas.
+When using a unit studies approach to homeschooling, you’ll choose a topic or theme to study and integrate various subject areas.
 This can be an effective way to help children learn at their own pace.
 Older kids can do more advanced work, while younger children advance as developmentally appropriate.

 Your family can study a topic together, or each child can choose their own topic to study.